microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/shiftsroledefinition-get.md

 {
   "id": "scheduleowner",
-  "displayName": "Schedule owner"
+  "displayName": "Schedule owner",
-  "description": "A person who creates and manages schedules for their teams in Shifts."
+  "description": "A person who creates and manages schedules for their teams in Shifts.", "shiftsRolePermissions": [
-  "shiftsRolePermissions": [
     {
       "allowedResourceActions": [